yahoo/validatar/README.md

 ### Report Generation

 Validatar by default uses the JUnit XML report format to write your test results in a JUnit XML file that you can publish.
-If you have a SMTP server, you can also generate a pretty HTML E-Mail report to mail out to a list of recipients.
+If you have a SMTP server, you can also generate a pretty HTML E-Mail report to mail out to a list of recipients by changing the ```report-format``` setting to ```--report-format email```.

 ![Report E-Mail](https://user-images.githubusercontent.com/1041753/34065062-2ad8586c-e1b3-11e7-82d6-875427c4cd2d.png)